benmbutler/powdR/README.md

 To run `powdR` via the shiny app, use `run_powdR()`.
 This loads the application in your default web browser.
 The application has six tabs:

-1.  **Reference library builder:** Allows you to create and export a `powdRlib` reference library from two .csv files: one for the XRPD measurements, and the other for the ID, name and reference intensity ratio of each pattern.
+1.  **Reference Library Builder:** Allows you to create and export a `powdRlib` reference library from two .csv files: one for the XRPD measurements, and the other for the ID, name and reference intensity ratio of each pattern.
-2.  **Reference library viewer:** Facilitates quick inspection of the phases within a reference library.
+2.  **Reference Library Viewer:** Facilitates quick inspection of the phases within a `powdRlib` reference library.
-3.  **Background fitting:** Allows background fitting parameters to be optimised easily.
+3.  **Reference Library Editor:** Allows the user to easily subset a `powdRlib` reference library .
-4.  **Full pattern summation:** A user friendly interface for iterative full pattern summation of single samples.
+4.  **Full Pattern Summation:** A user friendly interface for iterative full pattern summation of single samples.
-5.  **Automated full pattern summation:** A user friendly interface for automated full pattern summation of single samples.
+5.  **Automated Full Pattern Summation:** A user friendly interface for automated full pattern summation of single samples.
 6.  **Results viewer:** Allows for quick inspection of results derived from full pattern summation.

 References